-Why Do I Teach Positive Leadership?
+Why Should I Teach Positive Leadership?

 There are many answers to the question of why an instructor might want to teach positive leadership.
 Here we give a short list of reasons, as well as links that lead to further information about each answer.

 - Positive leadership has broad and deep ties to performance.
 Positive leadership will often be associated with traditional measures of performance because people who lead exhibit virtues such as ambition, decisiveness, or accountability, and inspire others to exhibit similar virtues in their own work.
 However, the effort to exhibit other virtues, such as integrity, creativity, inclusivity, or resilience suggests that positive leadership may also be associated with non-monetary performance, such as ethical performance, innovation, or getting people on diverse teams to speak up.

 - Positive leadership empowers people.
 If positive leadership begins when a person exhibits virtues with more excellence than she would have exhibited if she had conformed to convention, then anyone has the potential to initiate leadership, even if they hold no formal leadership position.